Parents of shut-down daycare facilities share experiences

 And most parents are now wondering if the whole thing could have been avoided.

 DHS records show the department received a complaint against Carla Faith and Play Mountain Place in late 2016.
-The complaint alleged Faith was providing care for 60 children, those noisy children were placed in a basement, that children were dehydrated and physically disciplined.
+The complaint alleged Faith was providing care for 60 children, it said “noisy” children were placed in a basement, and that children were dehydrated and physically disciplined.

 They’re serious complaints, and they make us wonder if our son, who can be a difficult toddler, spent his days in a crowded basement.